howarlii/ldbc_snb_bi/umbra/README.md

         . scripts/use-sample-data-set.sh
         ```

-1. The data set should consist of uncompressed CSVs.
+1. (optional) The data set should consist of uncompressed CSVs.
 If you retrieved a compressed data set (`.csv.gz` files), set the `${UMBRA_CSV_DIR}` environment variable and uncompress the files (note that doing so deletes the original compressed files):

     ```bash
     scripts/decompress-data-set.sh